How to Book a Talk with Amy Stewart

-Amy also teaches half-day workshops on writing creative nonfiction and on garden and nature writing.
+Amy also teaches half-day and full-day workshops on writing creative nonfiction and on fiction drawn on real-life events.
 Contact her for more information.

 Note to program chairs: This talk was developed for groups that requested a talk for scientists or students interested in communicating science topics to a general audience; or for creative nonfiction students.

 Bestselling author Amy Stewart was a beginning gardener in Santa Cruz when she wrote the gardening memoir From the Ground Up: The Story of a First Garden.
-In the last decade her curiosity about the natural world has taken her to earthworm scientists in the Midwest, flower growers in Ecuador, plant breeders in Holland, and poison gardens in England.
+In the last decade her curiosity about the natural world has taken her to earthworm scientists in the Midwest, flower growers in Ecuador, plant breeders in Holland, poison gardens in England, and distilleries in France.

-Now the award-winning author of five books, Stewart shares unique stories about science, natural history, and horticulture in a way that engages audiences in subjects they never thought they'd be interested in.
+Now the award-winning author of six nonfiction books, Stewart shares unique stories about science, natural history, and horticulture in a way that engages audiences in subjects they never thought they'd be interested in.
 Find out how she does it in this engaging talk about the art of nonfiction.

 Amy’s recent speaking engagements have included: